Sky WiFi Max

 Sky's new WiFi Max add-on offers an upgraded router alongside a whole home WiFi guarantee of up to 25Mbps.

-Launched recently in July 2023, Sky have upgraded their Broadband Boost add-on, boosting guaranteed wireless speeds from 3Mbps to up to 25Mbps.
+Launched back in the summer of 2023, Sky have upgraded their Broadband Boost add-on, boosting guaranteed wireless speeds from 3Mbps to up to 25Mbps.

-Sky WiFi Max also includes the provider's latest router, the Sky Max Hub, which supports the latest WiFi 6 protocol.
+Now called Sky WiFi Max, the add-on also includes the provider's new router, the Sky Max Hub, which supports the latest WiFi 6 protocol.

-Customers who don't get the minimum wireless speeds can claim one month's broadband subscription back, but there are drawbacks to the new add-on.
+Customers who don't get the minimum wireless speeds can claim one month's broadband subscription back, but there are drawbacks to the new service.

 sky broadband max hub